freedomotic/fd-developer-manual/docs/source/architecture/messaging-system.rst

 notified on channel ``app.event.sensor.object.behavior.change`` by a sensor plugin for example a Modbus sensor.

-Events can be notified by hardware protocol plugins, frontends or Freedomotic itself as in this case.
+Events can be notified through hardware protocol plugins, frontends or Freedomotic itself as in this case.

-Here is an example event which informs all listeners that a thing named **Livingroom Light** has
+Here is an example event which informs all listeners that a 'thing' named **Livingroom Light** has
 changed:

 .. code:: xml